CartoDB/Windshaft-cartodb/docs/named_maps.md

 &#124;_ &#124;_ south | LowerCorner latitude for the bounding box, in decimal degrees (aka most southern) &#124;_ &#124;_ east | UpperCorner longitude for the bounding box, in decimal degrees (aka most eastern) &#124;_ &#124;_ north | UpperCorner latitude for the bounding box, in decimal degrees (aka most northern)

+{% comment %}writer note_csobier: Carla - Regarding view (optional) How do you see a Named Map without instantiating it via CartoDB.js/createLayer, is this referring to getting tiles via xyz url?
+Need an example here.{% endcomment %}

 ### Placeholder Format